-School year 2020-2021 promises to be a year of new experiences!
-It is yet another opportunity to continue our partnership in the best interest of your student.
-As your child's primary advocate, I know your number one goal is to ensure he or she is on a path for success.
+School year 2019-2020 is going to be GREAT!
+I am eagerly looking forward to another exciting and fun-filled year within the Leon County School District.
+It is another opportunity for us to be in partnership with you in the best interest of your student.
+As your child's primary advocate, I know your number one intent is to ensure he or she is on a path for success.
 This Student Code of Conduct Book captures our District's expectations for your child's behavior while at school and school sponsored events.
-It provides you with policies and procedures that governs our work while working with you, and your student.
+It also provides you with policies and procedures that governs our work while working with you, and your student.
 It is designed to encourage your child's success academically and behaviorally.

-The Student Code of Conduct book outlines the key rights, responsibilities and requirements for all students, their parents and District staff.
-A more detailed description of discipline, grievance procedures, as well as other policies and procedures can be found at the Leon County Schools Policies website at www.leonschools.net.
-Site specific information may be found in your child's student handbook or agenda book.
+This book emphasizes the key rights, responsibilities and requirements for all students, their parents and District staff.
+A more detailed description of discipline, grievance procedures, dress code, as well as other policies and procedures can be found at the Leon County Schools Policies website at www.leonschools.net.
+Additional information may be found in your child's student handbook.

-This document was created to provide you with the information needed to understand what we have envisioned for a model student in the Leon County School District.
-Once you have reviewed its contents, please sign the "Notice of Receipt" and return it to your child's school/teacher.
+This document was created with purposeful intent to provide you with the information needed to understand what we have envisioned for a model student in the Leon County School District.
+Once you have reviewed its contents, do not forget to sign the "Notice of Receipt" and return it to your child's school.

-You are a respected and valued partner in the home-school partnership and with our collective endeavors, we are sure to help your child realize a noteworthy year.
+You are a respected and valued partner in the home-school partnership and with our concerted endeavors, we are sure to make the mark in helping your child to realize a noteworthy and sensational year.
 Do not hesitate to let us know if you have any questions or concerns.

-Warmest Regards,
+Kindest Regards,